eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ***Skill sets for MLOps***:
 + We work with the best of open source technologies - ***Akka, Scala, Undertow, Spark, Spark ML, Hadoop, Cassandra, Mongo***.
 + In depth experience with Spark/Hadoop and either Theano/Tensorflow/Caffe/Torch.
 + skill set:
+	- At Nextdoor, machine learning is starting to transform our product through personalization, driving major impact across different parts of our platform including our newsfeed, our notifications, our advertising, and our local ecosystem.
+Our machine learning team is lean but hungry to drive even more impact and make Nextdoor the neighborhood hub for local exchange.
+We are scrappy and believe that ML will be an integral part of making Nextdoor valuable to our members.
+We also believe that ML should be ethical and encourage healthy habits and interaction.
+We are looking for great engineers who believe in the power of local community to empower our members to make their communities great places to live.
+	- The Impact You’ll Make
+		* You will be part of a scrappy and impactful team building a scalable ML platform in a rapidly changing company.
+In this role, you will focus on developing the underlying data processing infrastructure to support the ML platform in collecting data, labeling data, and using data to monitor model performance.
+You will also build infrastructure to train, serve, and monitor ML models.
+Finally, you will be responsible for building platform-wide model features that the entire company can utilize in building ML models.
+As a result, you will be laying the foundation for a critical part of Nextdoor’s mission.
+	- What You’ll Bring to The House
+		* B.S. in Computer Science, Math, Statistics, or a related field.
+		* 5+ years of industry/academic experience ***building ML infrastructure at scale***.
+		* Proven engineering skills.
+Experience ***writing and maintaining high-quality production code***.
+		* Proficient in Python
+	- Bonus Points
+		* Experience ***using AWS to build data-intensive infrastructure: ECS, Kinesis, S3, Kafka, Spark, Druid, Flink***
+		* Experience building platforms around publically available ***ML platforms*** like ***Sagemaker, Kubeflow, MLflow***, etc.
+		* Experience serving models using a variety of ***ML model frameworks*** like ***Tensorflow, PyTorch, Sci-kit Learn***, etc.
++ skill set:
 	- Experience with NoSQL databases, such as HBase, Cassandra, MongoDB
 	- Experience with any of the following distributions of Hadoop - Cloudera/MapR/Hortonworks.